Scyy-dev/starfall/explanation.md

     speed -= 5
 ```

 Once the stars have been reset, the player has 'survived' one round of stars.
-So we need to give them a score, and ramp up the challenge by making the stars fall faster.
+So we need to increase their score, and ramp up the challenge by making the stars fall faster.

 ### Display